canonical/backup-operators/docs/explanation/backup-integrator-charm-architecture.md

 relation itself or cannot implement it.

 The design and functionality of the backup integrator are very simple.
-Basically, it passes the backup integrator charm’s configuration values to the backup relation.
+Basically, the charm passes the its configuration values to the backup relation.
 For the `fileset` configuration, the backup integrator validates it before passing it to the relation.
 For the `run-*` configurations, the backup integrator writes the configuration